Panzerchrist

-Panzerchrist is a Danish blackened death metal band formed in 1993 by Michael Enevoldsen (after he left Illdisposed) and celebrated Danish artist Lasse Hoile.
+Panzerchrist is a Danish blackened death metal band formed in 1993 by Michael Enevoldsen (after he left Illdisposed) and Lasse Hoile.

 History

-Panzerchrist recorded a few demos and was signed by Serious entertainment.
-Six Seconds Kill was released by Serious Entertainment in 1996, and in 1998 they released Outpost Fort Europa.
+Panzerchrist recorded a few demos and signed to Serious Entertainment.
+Six Seconds Kill was released by Serious Entertainment in 1996.
+In 1998, they released Outpost Fort Europa.

-In 2000 Panzerchrist was joined by drummer Reno Killerich (ex-Exmortem, Vile, etc.) and Bo Summer (also of Illdisposed) to record Soul Collector, notorious for its WWII theme and German lyrics.
+In 2000, drummer Reno Killerich (ex-Exmortem, Vile, etc.) and Bo Summer (also of Illdisposed) joined Panzerchrist to record Soul Collector, a WWII-themed album with German lyrics.
 Soul Collector was released by Mighty Music in 2000.

-In 2002 the band was joined by Frederik O'Carroll and Rasmus Henriksen and begin work on the ultra violent Room Service, which featured compositions even more brutal and fast, including a cover of the Metal Church classic "Metal Church."
-Room Service was recorded at Tue Madsen's "Antfarm Studios" (The Haunted, Illdisposed, Mnemic etc.) and was released by Mighty Music in 2003.
-The name of each song on the album 'Room Service' are the first word(s) to be sung on each song.
-Each song on the album 'Room Service' ends with the words "Death, forever panzer", except the song "Metal Church", being a cover.
+In 2002, Frederik O'Carroll and Rasmus Henriksen joined the band and they began work on Room Service, which included a cover of the Metal Church song "Metal Church."
+Room Service was recorded at Tue Madsen's Antfarm Studios (The Haunted, Illdisposed, Mnemic etc.) and released by Mighty Music in 2003.
+The title of each song is the first word(s) to be sung.
+Each song on the album ends with the words "Death, forever panzer", except the aforementioned cover.

-In 2006 Panzerchrist drummer Killerich and Karina Bundgaard, now on keyboards, rejoined for the recording of Battalion Beast which was released by Neurotic Records in 2006.
+In 2006, Panzerchrist drummer Killerich and Karina Bundgaard, now on keyboards, rejoined for the recording of Battalion Beast, released by Neurotic Records in 2006.
 This album features the words "Christ, thy name is panzer" at the end of each song.

-In spring 2008 Panzerchrist vocalist Bo Summer was replaced by a vocalist known only as "Johnny".
-In addition, Panzerchrist, which had previously been a studio-only band, made plans to appear live.
+In spring 2008, Panzerchrist vocalist Bo Summer was replaced with a singer known as "Johnny".
+Panzerchrist, previously a studio-only band, made plans to play live.

-Panzerchrist featured past and present Members from Danish and Norwegian Bands like Mercenary, Chainfist, Allfader and Illdisposed.
+Panzerchrist featured past and present Members from Danish and Norwegian bands like Mercenary, Chainfist, Allfader and Illdisposed.

-In 2011, Panzerchrist released the full-length album "Regiment Ragnarok", on 18 April.
+In 2011, Panzerchrist released the full-length album Regiment Ragnarok, on 18 April.
 This was followed two years later in July 2013 with the album 7th Offensive.